clydebuilt1974/TryHackMe/Junior Penetration Tester/Network Security/NMAP Advanced Port Scans.md

 ## Fragmented Packets
 ### Firewall
-* A firewall is a piece of software or hardware that permits packets to pass through or blocks them.
+* Piece of software or hardware that permits packets to pass through or blocks them.
-* It functions based on firewall rules, summarised as blocking all traffic with exceptions or allowing all traffic with exceptions.
+* Functions based on firewall rules.
+  * Summarised as blocking all traffic with exceptions or allowing all traffic with exceptions.
-* For instance, you might block all traffic to your server except those coming to your web server.
-* A traditional firewall inspects, at least, the IP header and the transport layer header.
+* Traditional firewall inspects the IP header and the transport layer header.
-* A more sophisticated firewall would also try to examine the data carried by the transport layer.
+* More sophisticated firewalls also try to examine the data carried by the transport layer.

 ### IDS
-* An intrusion detection system (IDS) inspects network packets for select behavioural patterns or specific content signatures.
+* Intrusion detection system (IDS) inspects network packets for select behavioural patterns or specific content signatures.
-* It raises an alert whenever a malicious rule is met.
-In addition to the IP header and transport layer header, an IDS would inspect the data contents in the transport layer and check if it matches any malicious patterns.
+* Raises an alert whenever a malicious rule is met.
+* Inspects data contents in the transport layer and checks if it matches any malicious patterns.
-* How can you make it less likely for a traditional firewall/IDS to detect your Nmap activity?
-* It is not easy to answer this; however, depending on the type of firewall/IDS, you might benefit from dividing the packet into smaller packets.

 ### Fragmented Packets
 * Nmap provides the option -f to fragment packets.